otacke/h5p-timer/README.md

 ## How you can use it

 ### First steps
 In this short tutorial, we will create a simple H5P package containing a library to implement a simple stop watch.
-This tutorial is primarily intended for H5P library developers.
+If you master this example, you will have used most of the functionality and probably won't have trouble using the H5P.Timer for more complicated applications.

 ### Functions